department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/facility-status/conversation-guide.md

 [QUESTION]

-- Ok, looking at theses categories, do you feel like they work?
+- Ok, looking at theses categories, do you feel like they work for you?
+- Can you talk me through how these categories might work as more useful statuses on the VA locations pages
 - Can you take a look at these specific cards and double check that the categories you've made are correct for them?
 If not feel free to make new categories or move things.
    - "The facility is..."
-- Can you talk me through how these categories might work as more useful statuses on the VA locations pages
 - How do you think these categories you made compare to the three statuses we looked at before?
 (Facility closed, Facility notice, limited services)?

 [MODERATOR PULLS UP LOCATOR BRIEFLY TO REFRESH PARTICIPANT’S MEMORY]